 Grades will be reported at the close of each semester, typically within 2-3 weeks of the last class, provided that tuition for the semester has been paid in full.
 Late work is heavily penalized.
 Work turned in after the last class period of the semester will not be graded.

-WHAT TEXTBOOKS DO I PURCHASE?
+WHAT TEXTS DO I PURCHASE?

 Required texts are listed on the webpage for each course.
 Unless noted otherwise, hard copies of these texts must be purchased – using the correct ISBN number – for use in and out of class meetings.
 These books may be purchased used for greater savings.
 All required texts will be used for writing essays.
 Siblings taking the same class are welcome to share textbooks.
 In most courses, students may use editions different from those listed; however, it is strongly recommended that online students purchase the same ISBN number.

 IS PRIVATE TUTORING OFFERED?